OMCHOKSI108/Smart_Agriculture_System/README.md

 Smart Irrigation: Based on temperature and soil moisture, the system will decide whether to irrigate.

-Monitoring: Farmers can track environmental conditions via an IoT dashboard.

 # 🤝 Contributors
 DEV PATEL [@devpatel0005](https://github.com/devpatel0005)